The Law of Compensation: You Get What You Give

 In conclusion, the law of compensation is a powerful universal principle that governs the outcomes of our actions, thoughts, and words.

 By understanding and applying this law, you can harness its power to create a life of success, happiness, and fulfillment.
-Remember that the more you give, the more you will receive, so always strive to be generous, kind, and compassionate in your daily life.
+The more you give, the more you receive.
+Aim to be generous, kind, and compassionate each day.
+These qualities naturally bring more good into your life.

 The Law of Compensation and Human Resistance